Tenth Night

 Tenth Night (شب دهم) is an Iranian drama series.
 The series is written and directed by Hassan Fathi.

 Storyline

 The story of the series takes place during the reign of Reza Shah in Tehran.
-A person named Heidar Khoshmaram (Hossein Yari), who is from old Tehran, he wants to marry a girl (Katayoun Riahi) of Qajar descent and that girl stipulates the condition of marriage with Haidar to perform Ta'zieh on the ten nights of Muharram, What happens to Heidar during the Ta'zieh changes his character and...
+A person named Heidar Khoshmaram (Hossein Yari), who is from old Tehran, wants to marry a girl (Katayoun Riahi) of Qajar descent and that girl stipulates the condition of marriage with Haidar is to perform ta'ziyeh on the ten nights of Muharram.
+What happens to Heidar during the ta'ziyeh changes his character and...